 Exercise is said to have a positive effect on new mothers with PPD.
 Understandably a lot of moms are not able to take on physically demanding exercises, however, a simple stroll with your baby for 20 minutes a day can prove to be incredibly beneficial.
 Some mothers may prefer to try a more holistic approach which may include yoga, which isn’t too physically demanding but achieves the goal.

 Communicating your feelings and the state of your health may be difficult for you because of how overwhelming it can be.
 Journaling your thoughts at the end of everyday can not only give you an outlet but it can help you put your reality into perspective.

 Here are some guiding questions you could use:

 - What made me feel anxious today?

 Taking prenatal vitamins during the pregnancy may have been very exhausting, however you need to continue taking care of yourself as you recover from the pregnancy.
 These vitamins will keep your immune system strong so that you don’t easily fall sick which can exacerbate PPD symptoms.

-Isolation may worsen mental health strain.
-Community can help.
+Isolation may worsen new mothers mental health strain.
+A community can help.
 Try to intentionally see other people who can help you take your mind off of the anxiety of motherhood.